jruels/automation-dev/labs/install-aap/index.md

    - Note the username, including the prepended string (i.e. `XXXXXXX|username`).
 This is the username that should be used to log in to registry.redhat.io in the `inventory` file.
    - Note the password.
 This is the password that should be used to authenticate to [registry.redhat.io.](https://registry.redhat.io) in the `inventory` file.

-Log in to the control node as `ec2-user`

 **RUN ON THE CONTROL NODE**